zkemail/zk-email-verify/README.md

 mv powersOfTau28_hez_final_21.ptau powersoftau/powersOfTau28_hez_final_21.ptau
 ```

-To create a chunked zkey for in-browser proving, run the following (likely on a high CPU computer):

 <!-- Previously snarkjs@git+https://github.com/vb7401/snarkjs.git#fae4fe381bdad2da13eee71010dfe477fc694ac1 -->
 <!-- Now -> yarn add https://github.com/vb7401/snarkjs/commits/chunk_zkey_gen -->

+Put the email into ...\*.eml.
+Edit the constant filename at the top of generate_input.ts to import that file, then use the output of running that file as the input file (you may need to rename it).
+You'll need this for both zkey and verifier generation.

+To create a chunked zkey for in-browser proving, run the following (likely on a high CPU computer):

 ```bash
 yarn add snarkjs@git+https://github.com/vb7401/snarkjs.git#24981febe8826b6ab76ae4d76cf7f9142919d2b8 # Swap to chunked generation version